 Information about medications and how to take them - Pharmacists can make sure you understand your medication schedule, and can help overcome challenges like forgotten meds or taking medications during illness.
-They can also provide solutions for issues like hard-to-read labels, hard-to-open medication bottles, or hard-to-swallow pills.

 Many pharmacists are also Certified Diabetes Educators and can provide valuable information about an individual’s target glucose levels and self-monitoring and overall management of diabetes.

 Your pharmacist can also guide you in selecting supplies and equipment such as blood glucose meters and insulin pumps.